zrooda/vue-mousespring/README.md

 Includes a `mapRange` helper function to simplify adding motion based on the mouse coords.

-Root element size changes are automatically updated using a [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver).
+Root element size changes are automatically updated using a [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) and the `mousemove` event is throttled to 10ms intervals using `lodash.throttle`.

 ## Installation